macymuhia/mattgathu.github.io/_posts/2017-02-06-python-context-managers.md

 - threading.Condition
 - threading.Semaphore

-This hence makes the Pythonic way of working with files to be:
+Thus the Pythonic way of working with files is usually:

 ```python
 with open('filename') as myfile:
     do_something(myfile)
 ```
 This ensures the file is closed after the `do_something` block is exited.

+## Recap

+Python context managers are meant to make resource management painless, they are used in conjunction with the builtin `with` statement.
+There were as a result of several Python Enhancement Proposals (PEPs) and there is a `contextlib` module in the standard library that provides utilities for common context management tasks.